High-order, Compact, and Symmetric Finite Difference Methods for $d$-Dimensional Elliptic Equations: Compact, symmetric, and fourth-order -dimensional FDMs,

 and $\Phi^\mathsf{FR}$, $\Phi^\mathsf{BR}$, $\Phi^\mathsf{FU}$, $\Phi^\mathsf{BU}$, $\Phi^\mathsf{RU}$, $\Phi^\mathsf{LU}$, $\tilde{\Phi}^\mathsf{FR}$, $\tilde{\Phi}^\mathsf{BR}$, $\tilde{\Phi}^\mathsf{FU}$, $\tilde{\Phi}^\mathsf{BU}$, $\tilde{\Phi}^\mathsf{RU}$, $\tilde{\Phi}^\mathsf{LU}$, $\tilde{\Phi}^\mathsf{FRU}$, $\tilde{\Phi}^\mathsf{FRD}$, $\tilde{\Phi}^\mathsf{FLU}$, $\tilde{\Phi}^\mathsf{BRU}$ are all zeros.

 Same as before, the basis stencil coefficients $C_p^{[m],k} (\spt)$ are symmetric if all $\tilde{\Phi}$ are zeros.
 Meanwhile, if all $\Phi$ are zeros, then the basis stencil coefficients $C_p^{[m],k} (\spt)$ are anti-symmetric.
-Additionally, the basis stencil coefficient $C_p^{[4], 2}$ is neither symmetric nor anti-symmetric, but they can be decomposed into symmetric and anti-symmetric parts by taking even and odd powers of $h$.
-Also, identical to the 2D setting, the freedom in the choices of $\kappa_{m, k}$ in \eqref{eq:C_p_2D} can be exploited to help us achieve \eqref{cpmk:sym} and minimize the leading truncation error.
-For a general $a$, we can take $M \le 4$ in \eqref{eq:C_p_2D} to ensure that the resulting finite difference scheme is symmetric.
-If symmetry is not required, we can take $M \le 6$ in \eqref{eq:C_p_2D}.
+Additionally, the basis stencil coefficient $C_p^{[4], 2}$ is neither symmetric nor anti-symmetric, but it can be decomposed into symmetric and anti-symmetric parts by taking even and odd powers of $h$.
+As in the two-dimensional setting, the freedom in the choices of $\kappa_{m, k}$ in \eqref{eq:C_p_3D} can be exploited to help us achieve \eqref{cpmk:sym} and minimize the leading truncation error.
+For a general $a$, we can take $M \le 4$ in \eqref{eq:C_p_3D} to ensure that the resulting finite difference scheme is symmetric.
+If symmetry is not required, we can take $M \le 6$ in \eqref{eq:C_p_3D}.
 For $M=5,6$, there is a single basis stencil coefficient, but it is difficult to compute symbolically.